 Each of the design opportunities are best practice geographies to implement our team’s Framework for Shared Coastal Benefits.
 These design opportunities represent networks of projects that are already connected to engaged communities.
 We propose to apply our multi-layered defense system, which includes regional and local physical protections, a new insurance paradigm and social/communication strategies in each of these high risk and high opportunity locations.

-Download the WXY/WEST 8 boards and project research here.
+Download the boards and project research presented by WXY/WEST 8 in 2013 here.

 View the team’s latest project updates on their design opportunity page here.